Graph minors, Ehrhart theory, and a monotonicity property: Introduction

 \begin{thm}[Stanley's monotonicity theorem, \cite{Stanley_monotonicity}] If $P$ and $Q$ are lattice polytopes such that $P\subseteq Q$, then $h^*_P$ is coefficientwise smaller than or equal to $h^*_Q$. \end{thm}

 \begin{proof}[Proof of Theorem \ref{thm:h_of_deletion}] $\tcQ_{D-e}\subseteq \tcQ_D$ by definition.
 Now the statement follows from Stanley's monotonicity theorem. \end{proof}

 The proof of Theorem \ref{thm:h_of_contraction} is far more involved and it will occupy much of the paper.
 It is easy to see that $\tcQ_{D/e}$ is the projection of $\tcQ_D$ along the direction of $\mathbf{x}_e$.
 When a lattice polytope is projected onto another one of lower dimension, in general the $h^*$-vector does not behave monotonically, not even if the kernel of the projection is spanned by some of the edge directions.
-For example, the triangle $\Delta$ with vertices $(0,0)$, $(0,-1)$, and $(3,1)$ has $h^*_\Delta(x)=1+x+x^2$; the projection of $\Delta$ along the $y$-axis is the line segment $S$ between $0$ and $3$, where $h^*_S(x)=1+2x$.
+For example, the triangle $\Delta$ with vertices $(0,0)$, $(0,-1)$, and $(3,1)$ has $h^*_\Delta(x)=1+x+x^2$; the projection of $\Delta$ along the second axis is the line segment $S$ between $0$ and $3$, where $h^*_S(x)=1+2x$.
 Due to the existence of such examples, our proof of Theorem \ref{thm:h_of_contraction} will have to rely on certain special properties of $\tcQ_D$.
-We note that those same features also allow us to generalize Theorem \ref{thm:h_of_contraction} from directed graphs to oriented regular matroids in a straightforward way.
-Theorem \ref{thm:h_of_deletion} is just as obvious in that context, too.
+We note that those same features also allow us to generalize Theorem \ref{thm:h_of_contraction} from directed graphs to oriented regular matroids in a straightforward way, even though we will not elaborate on the details here.
+Theorem \ref{thm:h_of_deletion} is just as obvious in the matroid context, too.

-The idea of the proof is the following: One can dissect $\tcQ_D$ into simplices that correspond to certain spanning trees of $D$.
-A set of spanning trees that gives a dissection is called a \emph{dissecting tree set}.
-We will use a formula for $h^*_{D}$ (a straightforward generalization of \cite[Theorem 1.8]{fix_elsorrend}) that gives the $h^*$-polynomial as the generating function of a certain activity statistic over a dissecting tree set.
+The idea of the proof is the following: One can dissect $\tcQ_D$ into simplices that correspond to certain spanning forests of $D$.
+We will call a set of spanning forests that yields a dissection a \emph{dissecting forest set}.
+We will use a formula for $h^*_{D}$ (a straightforward generalization of \cite[Theorem 1.8]{fix_elsorrend}) that gives the $h^*$-polynomial as the generating function of a certain activity statistic over any dissecting forest set; see Theorem \ref{thm:interior_poly_fixed_order} and the formula \eqref{eq:h*D}.
 With that, the key is to construct related dissections and related activities for $\tcQ_D$ and for $\tcQ_{D/e}$, so that we can compare the formulas for the two polytopes.

+As a byproduct of our computation, we also obtain that $h^*_D$ is multiplicative over disjoint unions of digraphs, see Proposition \ref{prop:szorzat}.
+This is less obvious than one might expect.
+We mention that it can also be derived from Stapledon's weighted Ehrhart theory \cite{stapledon_weighted}, in particular from \cite[Lemma 4]{stapledon_product} by noting that the weighted and ordinary $h^*$-polynomials coincide for extended root polytopes.

-We also characterize the cases when there is equality.
+We also identify the cases when there is equality.

-\begin{prop} Let $D$ be a weakly connected directed graph. $h^*_D=h^*_{D-e}$ if and only if $e$ is a loop or bridge of $D$, or there is an edge in $D$ parallel to $e$. \end{prop}
+\begin{prop} Let $D$ be a directed graph.
+We have $h^*_D=h^*_{D-e}$ if and only if $e$ is a loop or bridge of $D$, or there is another edge in $D$ parallel to $e$. \end{prop}